 Users of Excel may need to change the case of text in their spreadsheets on occasion.
 And it could be done easily, just use the keyboard to manually alter the contents of the cells.
 But still while working with lots of data, we may mistakenly insert data incorrectly.
 We can solve the problem in many ways.

 To capitalize the first letter of each word we are going to use the following dataset which contains some employee names in column B but in the wrong way.
 Now, we will correct the name in column C.

-1. Use Flash Fill Option to Capitalize First Letter of Each Word
+1. Using Excel Flash Fill Option to Capitalize First Letter of Each Word

 Flash Fill allows us to enter data more quickly and accurately.
 Based on the initial item, it anticipates the rest of the data.
 To use the Flash Fill to capitalize the first letter of each word, let’s follow the quick steps below.

 - Firstly, select the cells and type the text with capitalized initial characters in a cell adjacent to the cell holding the content So, we select cell C5, and type the corrected name.
 In our example, tom smith as Tom Smith.